mastanley13/va-course-ghl/02_Module_Dashboard.md

 ## Vocabulary
 - **Widget**: dashboard block (e.g., appointments, conversations, revenue).
+  - *What this means:* Each widget is a live tile you can click to open the underlying list or report.
 - **Drill-down**: clicking into the relevant module/details behind a widget.
+  - *What this means:* Use drill-down to jump straight from the summary number to the exact records causing it.
 - **KPI**: key performance indicator (appointments booked, leads, revenue, etc.).
+  - *What this means:* KPIs are the few numbers leaders watch to judge health; you should know where each one comes from.
 - **Account health check**: quick checks to validate systems are running.
+  - *What this means:* Run a short daily review to catch errors or outages before customers feel them.

 ## Course sections and pages
 ### Section A — Orientation